Skip to content

 Key Parameters:

 • data: Backtest data.
-Supports a single DataFrame, or a {symbol: DataFrame} dictionary.
+Supports a single DataFrame, a {symbol: DataFrame} dictionary, List[Bar], DataFeed, or any object implementing DataFeedAdapter.load(request).

 • strategy: Strategy class or instance.
 Also supports passing an on_bar function (functional style).